 What is the purpose of this project?

-The North Oconee River Project invites the Athens community to submit proposals of artworks that celebrate the inherent rights of nature for inclusion in a site-specific event along the river and associated publication.
+The North Oconee River Project invites the Athens community to submit proposals of artworks that celebrate the inherent rights of nature for inclusion in an event and associated publication.
 Artworks should be inspired by nature and humanity’s role within it, with special consideration given to works that demonstrate a knowledge, appreciation, experience, or attitude toward the North Oconee River.
 We invite submissions from any medium and practice inclusive of music, performance, poetry, visual art, prose and others.

 What are the goals for the artwork?